BlueMedoraPublic/bm-kube-lpu/README.md

 ## Usage

 The process below should work for most customers.

-1) Verify you are pointed to the correct cluster and your kubectl environemtn is setup properly
+1) Verify you are pointed to the correct cluster and your kubectl environment is setup properly
 ```sh
 kubectl cluster-info
 ```